RebelAKL/PDF-to-DOCX-Conversion-Tool/README.md

 Converts flattened PDFs into DOCX format with high fidelity.
 Utilizes advanced layout analysis and multiprocessing to ensure precision and performance.
-Formatting Adjustments:
+-Formatting Adjustments:

 Margin Adjustment: Sets uniform margins for the converted DOCX files (0.3 inches on all sides).
 Table Handling: Prevents tables from splitting across pages to maintain document readability.
-Duplicate Conversion Prevention:
+-Duplicate Conversion Prevention:

 Checks if a PDF has already been converted to DOCX.
 Skips previously processed files, optimizing resource usage and avoiding redundancy.